greattechpk/diabetic-pump-mern-stack/readme.md

 Origionally this is based off of one of my older projects()

 In this new version instead of Handlebars, ReactJS is used.
+Along with that an api is used to search food and add carb calculations along with having a nutrition totals section tracking fat protien and carbohydrate intake.

+Edamum food database is the API used to provide food data.

 ## Technologies Used